- Nearing the End of Life

 Even thinking about breathing problems can be scary.
 Dyspnea (disp-nee-uh) is the term used to describe trouble breathing or shortness of breath.
 It’s very common in people with advanced cancer, but it can be addressed and well-managed at the end of life.

-You may feel short of breath or that you need to breathe faster and harder than normal.
-You might feel as if you have liquid in your lungs and it makes you want to cough.
+You may feel short of breath or like you need to breathe faster and harder than normal.
+You might feel like you have liquid in your lungs and it makes you want to cough.
 Often these symptoms come and go.
-Tell your healthcare team about any breathing problems you have so that you can get help to manage them.
+Tell your healthcare team about any breathing problems you have so you can get help with them.

 A number of things can be done to help with breathing problems.
 Sitting up, propping yourself up on pillows, or leaning over a table may make it easier for you to breathe.
 Sometimes oxygen coming through a small tube you wear under your nose will relieve most of your symptoms.
 Opioid pain medicines can work well to decrease shortness of breath and relax your breathing.

 If there’s fluid in your lungs, medicines can be given to slow the fluid build-up.
-Sometimes opening a window or having a fan in the room will help you feel less hungry for air.
+Sometimes opening a window, a cooler room temperature, or having a fan blowing on your face will help you feel less hungry for air.
 You can be taught breathing and relaxation techniques to use when breathing is hard.
 Medicines to reduce anxiety may help you worry less about shortness of breath.

 Many people with cancer fear that this problem will get worse as the disease progresses.
 There are steps to manage each change in your condition and treat each problem.
 Just like pain, you should be able to get help with your breathing problems.
-Talk to your health care or hospice team about your symptoms and they will treat your specific problems.
+Talk to your health care or hospice team about your symptoms so they can treat your specific problems.

 Many people have certain changes in their breathing patterns at the very end of their life.
 Noisy, moist breathing or severe congestion often happens in the hours before death.
 This is very distressing for the family because it often looks and sounds like the person is drowning.
 Most often, this symptom happens while the patient is unconscious and not aware of it.
 But if the patient is alert, it can be very frightening.